 Increased usage boosts the risk of overdose, and it is common for patients to need an individualized treatment plan with multiple levels of care to be treated for heroin addiction.

 Drug Rehab Detox

 Substance abuse treatment usually requires detox because of the severity of withdrawal symptoms associated with stopping use.
 When an individual uses heroin for an extended period, chemical dependency is created within the brain.

-This dependency to the drug makes it nearly impossible for people to stop using it on their own.
+This dependency on the drug makes it nearly impossible for people to stop using it on their own.
 If they do stop on their own, it can cause severe side effects and withdrawal symptoms.
 These can include potential risks of death, loss of consciousness, and a laundry list of other negative health complications.

-- FDA Approved Medications: Medication assisted treatments usually help treat the symptoms of withdrawal.
+- FDA-approved Medications: Medication-assisted treatments usually help treat the symptoms of withdrawal.

 Start your admission

 Let’s get your admission going with one of our confidential representatives.

 Many people become stable after the detox process.
 Afterward, most people enter a residential treatment program.
 Residential treatment is usually most effective for people with a strong dependence on opiates.
 It is also helpful for people who need a longer period of treatment after detox.

 Inpatient treatment benefits those living in an unstable home environment.
 Those who struggle with mental health issues also benefit from a longer period of stability.
 Additionally, it is vital for those struggling with other issues who pose a high risk for relapse.